plausible/analytics/README.md

 [![Build Status](https://travis-ci.org/plausible/analytics.svg?branch=master)](https://travis-ci.org/plausible/analytics)

-[Plausible Analytics](https://plausible.io/) is a simple, lightweight, open-source and privacy-friendly alternative to Google Analytics.
+[Plausible Analytics](https://plausible.io/) is a simple, lightweight (< 1 KB), open-source and privacy-friendly alternative to Google Analytics.
 It doesn’t use cookies and is fully compliant with GDPR, CCPA and PECR.
-You can [view the live demo of our own website stats](https://plausible.io/plausible.io).
+You can self-host Plausible or have us run it for you in the Cloud.
+Here's [the live demo of our own website stats](https://plausible.io/plausible.io).
+We are completely independent, self-funded and bootstrapped.
+Made and hosted in the EU 🇪🇺

 ![](https://docs.plausible.io/img/plausible-analytics.png)